 “You are only as strong as your weakest link“.
 “One bad apple spoils the barrel“.
 If you think about it, there’s a lot of sayings about the negative difference one person can make.
 But is this really true?
 Can one bad employee wreck a team?

-There has been some very elegant research done by Will Felps, Terence R Mithcell and Eliza Byington back in 2006 on this issue.
+There was some very elegant research done by Will Felps, Terence R Mithcell and Eliza Byington back in 2006 on this issue.
 They first did a review of all of the current research on the issue of bad employee behaviour, and then conducted clinical tests to find out exactly what happens when one negative group member joins a group.